How far can we trust climate change predictions?: The inverse method (critical phenomena)

 A rather similar problem is that of the stability of glacier flow, which can also be described in terms of the approach of a critical point.
 The corresponding equations \citep{Faillettaz&al2015a,Faillettaz&al2016b} allow accurate predictions of icefall dates, and could be used for climate tipping, provided reliable instability data are available, as proposed in \cite{Louchet2016}.
 However, the obvious and impressive increase in climate fluctuations currently observed (in 2022) suggests that the tipping point is already here, which may explain again why every numerical prediction of temperature increase has to be revised upwards more and more frequently, giving increasingly alarming signals.

-In such a situation, we can predict with a fair degree of certainty that, when we will have switched into the next stable state, the pre-critical fluctuations (succession of heat waves, cold snaps, storms, etc...) will logically have disappeared (in contrast with what is usually believed), since we will be staying at the bottom of a new potential valley.
+In such a situation, we can predict with a fair degree of confidence that, when we will have switched into the next stable state, the pre-critical fluctuations (succession of heat waves, cold snaps, storms, etc...) will logically have disappeared (in contrast with what is usually believed), since we will be staying at the bottom of a new potential valley.
 The second quasi-certainty, which is in fact a truism, is that this state will be significantly warmer.
 However, since nobody has visited this unknown "territory" so far, any "extrapolation" of the present evolution is by nature doomed to failure.
 The temperature we would find there remains extremely difficult to predict.
 Nevertheless, it can be roughly estimated by comparison with the PETM (Paleocene-Eocene Thermal Maximum) episode, which occurred 56 million years ago \citep{McInerney2011}.
 At that time, a considerable volcanic activity yielded an injection of greenhouse gases into the atmosphere comparable to the present one (although for different reasons), but spread over 20,000 years.
 It resulted in an estimated global warming between 5$^o$C and 8$^o$C. The impressive abruptness of the present increase in greenhouse gas concentration (only 150 years), much shorter than "geological times", probably does not allow for a gradual adaptation of the system, and more particularly of the biosphere.
 This suggests a temperature response at least equal to the 5$^o$C to 8$^o$C of the PETM, and thus significantly beyond the 2$^o$C or 3$^o$C to which we are unsuccessfully "trying" to constrain the present evolution.
-More worryingly, current fluctuations suggest that such a situation is more likely to occur in the very near future rather than by the end of the century.
-In this context, a global warming up to 8$^o$C to 10$^o$C in the next few years, that would be an irreparable and definitive disaster, does not seem to be excluded if no drastic measures are decided and applied immediately at the planetary level, which is unfortunately doubtful.
+More worryingly, present fluctuations suggest that such a situation is more likely to occur in the next few years rather than by the end of the century.
+This would be an irreparable and definitive disaster, that does not seem to be excluded if no drastic measures are decided and applied immediately at the planetary level, which is unfortunately doubtful.
 It should be noted that this is a global average, from which local climate developments could deviate, upwards or downwards.

 This major tipping is already, and will be in the very near future, the consequence of a succession of elementary shifts of various sizes, each of them introducing an anticipated contribution to global irreversibility, and being as many positive feedback loops.
 One of them, currently in progress, reveals the major role that water can play in climate evolution.